Arematics/keycloak-extensions/README.md

     }
 ```

-And thats it, now you jsut need to implement your Rest Endpoints in your Keycloak Client Application and use them.
+And thats it, now you just need to implement your Rest Endpoints in your Keycloak Client Application and use them.